menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 are visible within the new history table for clinicians.
 If a clinician alters medications for a patient, a ClinicianActionRecord is created that stores the standing log information, plus the NHI number of the 'target' patient that the changes are being made to.
 Logs (+ medication changes) will persist between sessions after the user saves changes using the standard save button on the home screen.

+#### Undo/Redo
+We decided to reload the fxml on every undo and redo as it did not create significant processing time.
+In addition it removed the necessity for the application to know whether it was on the screen it needed to undo or not.
+We created abstract classes UndoableStage and UndoableController to enable future implementations with ease as most methods and attributes would be inherited.